DexterHuang/CyberCodeOnline/mobile-tutorial/profile.md

 - [LOGOUT] - this will log you out of the game.

 On other players profile, you will encounter different options:
-- [SEND PRIVATE MESSAGE] - it allows you to send a private message through the in-game Mail;
+- [SEND PRIVATE MESSAGE] - it allows you to send a private message through the in-game Mail.

-- [SEND GIFT] - it allows you to send items from your inventory to the player;
+- [SEND GIFT] - it allows you to send items (caches, healing items, ammo etc.) from your inventory to the other players inventory.
+You cannot send Secret Key Fragments to other players.

-- [INVITE TO GANG] - you can invite the player only if you are the leader of the gang or you, as the leader, gave permission to each gang members to invite others players into the gang;
+- [INVITE TO GANG] - you can invite the player only if you are the leader of the gang or you, as the leader, gave permission to each gang members to invite others players into the gang.

 - [ADD TO FRIEND LIST] - this will simply add the player to your friend list (without needing an acceptance from the player) and if the player is not inside the game, they will also receive a notification about the fact that you added him/her as friend.

+- [SEND STREET CRED] - this allows you to give 1 Street Cred point to other players.

+Street Cred is a point system similar to the "karma" one found on Reddit.
+It's meant to indicate how trustful or helpful a player is but unfortunately Street Cred became nothing more than 'popularity points".

+You're limited to send only 1 Street Cred per day.
+You are not limited in receiving Street Cred from other players.

+The maximum amount of Street Cred someone can have is currently limited to 200 points.

+Performance Score

 ## Types of levels